etkmlm/EksiAPI/README-EN.md

 ```
 var threadService = new ThreadService();
 var entryService = new EntryService();
+var userService = new UserService();
 ```

 ### Entry Service

 #### Searching

 To search in entries, you can use Search() function.
-It returns IEnumerable<Entry> and takes an object that contains entry id.
+It returns IEnumerable<Entry> and takes a parameter that contains entry id.

 ```
 var entries = entryService.Search("53401889");